 Having a chance to grow up in college and even more so after, I've been able to reflect on a lot of questions like this and begin to gain a better understanding of just why things are the way they are.
 The answer to my question about why I even cared about school goes back to two interconnected ideas; parenting and culture.
 I don't think I'm alone as an Asian-American when I say that growing up education was one of if not the most important thing in our lives.
 I know that Asians are not the only culture that experience this and its very prevalent in some other cultures, but I can only speak from my own experience and I know that its something that was very relevant.
 Growing up I always felt like I had a certain expectation of myself to get good grades in school, so that I could go to a good college, so I could get a good job and so on.
 However the good grades were only the product of the larger values I was taught like humility and working hard.
 While I see it in my own family I've also come to realize it applies in a much broader sense to most other Asian-Americans I grew up with.

+When the Jeremy Lin craze first hit the scene it really hit home hard as a big sports fan and growing up Asian-American in the Bay Area.
+For a while I didn't really know how I felt about it when people asked me and was just taking everything in.
+I read a lot of articles and posts that came about as a result that all dealt with Asian-Americans' place in society and their perception created by the media.
+One of the most interesting things about Jeremy Lin that I appreciate most is simply how normal he is.
 I remember hearing an interview Jeremy did at one point where he talked about how education always came first with his family and thinking about the similarities in my own upbringing.
 I don't think Asian-Americans could have asked for a better representation in Jeremy as someone who achieved so much success and doing it the 'right way', meaning through the same values that were stressed in every Asian-American household: humility and hard work.
 Jeremy's success and instant stardom led to an outpouring of a lot of repressed opinions and feelings in many Asian-Americans simply for the fact that talking about 'Asian-Americanism' in pop-culture was unprecedented.
 While I didn't completely agree with everything I read, many Asian-Americans expressed some bottled up opinions about the biases that Asian-American's face.
 His story and the attention it has received gave me and a lot of the Asian-American community a voice and I think it inspired for a lot of people a sense of community to open up dialogue that hadn't existed prior.
 More than anything I think Jeremy Lin's story has been great because while it has been instrumental in drumming up some refreshing social commentary that questions cultural dispositions, when you take a step back, you can fully appreciate his story and its ability to transcend just the racial and cultural discussions as a story about perseverance overcoming biases.

 Monday, November 1, 2010